graemetlloyd/ProjectBlackFish/README.md

 #### STRTrees

-The safe taxonmic reduction trees returned from TNT analysis of the exclude, genus and all metatree matrices.
+The safe taxonmic reduction trees returned from TNT analysis of the safe, risky and dangerous metatree matrices.

 ### README